Waikavirus: Taxonomy

+Lastly, the species Waikavirus anthrisci (Anthriscus yellows virus) is unassigned to a subgenus.

 Structure

 Viruses in Waikavirus are non-enveloped, with icosahedral geometries, and T=pseudo3 symmetry.
 The diameter is around 30 nm.
 Genomes are linear, around 12kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by tubule-guided viral movement.

 Plants, poaceae, cyperaceae, and gramineae serve as the natural host.
 The virus is transmitted via a vector (insects).
 Transmission routes are vector and mechanical.